magyarkuti/corvinusmetropolis/README.md

   1. Calluna
   1. TT Nooks

-At this stage it is recommended to verify whether Fira Sans is installed.
+At this stage, it is recommended to verify whether Fira Sans is installed.
 Compile the file `template.tex` from the command line using
 ```
 lualatex template.tex
 or
 xelatex template.tex
 ````
-Open the `template.log` and look for the message *'Could not find Fira'*.
+Open `template.log` and look for the message *'Could not find Fira'*.
 If you find this message, it means your Fira Sans font set is not yet installed.
 Install the missing Fira Sans font set using your TeX distribution.
 Refer to: <https://tug.org/FontCatalogue/firasans/>

-If you choose not to install the fonts, or you compile with `pdflatex`, this is acceptable, although this is strongly discouraged.
+If you choose not to install the fonts, or you compile with `pdflatex`, this is acceptable, although strongly discouraged.
-At this case the beamer default font set is used, which is not bad at all, but it does not fit with the Corvinus requests.
+At this case the beamer default font set is used.
+This is not bad, but it does not comply with the Corvinus requirenments.

 Unfortunately, the other two font sets are not open source; Corvinus University of Budapest has purchased these fonts for you.
 Do not hesitate to contact the university's graphic designer, who can provide you the font sets.